 |

-in the document root of the application.
-This is where your web application
+that are not in the document root of the application.
+This is where your web

-deployment descriptor is located.
-Note that the WEB-INF directory is not part
+application deployment descriptor is located.
+Note that the WEB-INF directory is

 directly to a client.